jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How to tell which is which?

 Let's experience the game ourselves.
 By only sensing water, seeing motion, following instinct, lifeforms make an ecosystem, raise offspring, and pass the torch.
-The lifeforms that read the patterns—when fruit ripens, what smoke means—survive to play again.
+The lifeforms that read the patterns like when fruit ripens or what smoke means survive to play again.

 This chapter is not a story to enjoy.
 You may like narratives, statistics, and entertaining heroes.
 But entropy does not care.
 So life cannot care.
 Thus this chapter is a mirror to your new identity: a person who can drop unconstructive habits, beliefs, and tools, and adapt—to keep the good and fix the bad.